jo-muuuuuu/generic-back-office-management-system/README.md

 This project is hosted on AWS S3 as it's a static website.

-You can access the app via the link below and log in using the provided credentials:
+You can access the app via the link below and log in using the following credentials:

 [Generic Back Office Management System](http://back-office-mgmt-system.s3-website.ap-southeast-4.amazonaws.com/).